 Will this cut the edge perfectly flush?

-No. I would not take liability for saying that a tool does anything "perfectly" but it does do a very nice job that requires little follow up work.
+No. I would not take liability for saying that a tool does anything "perfectly", but it does do a very nice job of trimming that requires little follow-up work.

 How much over-hang can this tool trim off?